MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 **Reduces the impact of backups on the running workload** - Taking a backup of a virtual machine incurs some overhead as a snapshot is created.
 By offloading the backup process to a secondary remote site, the running workload is no longer impacted by the backup operation.
 This is applicable only to deployments where the backup copy is stored on a remote site.
 For example, you might take daily backups and store data locally to ensure quick restore times, but take monthly or quarterly backups from replica virtual machines stored remotely for long-term retention.

 **Saves bandwidth** - In a typical remote branch office/headquarters deployment, you need an appropriate amount of provisioned bandwidth to transfer backup data between sites.
 If you create a replication and failover strategy, in addition to your data backup strategy, you can reduce the amount of redundant data sent over the network.
-By backing up the replica virtual machine data rather than the primary, you save the overhead of sending the backed up data over the network.
+By backing up the replica virtual machine data rather than the primary, you save the overhead of sending the backed-up data over the network.

 **Enables hoster backup** - You can use a hosted datacenter as a replica site with no need for a secondary datacenter.
-In this case the host's SLA requires consistent backup of replica virtual machines.
+In this case, the host's SLA requires consistent backup of replica virtual machines.

 A replica virtual machine is turned off until a failover is initiated, and VSS can't guarantee an application-consistent backup for a replica virtual machine.
 Thus, the backup of a replica virtual machine will be crash-consistent only.
-If crash-consistency can't be guaranteed, then the backup will fail and this might occur in a number of conditions:
+If crash-consistency can't be guaranteed, then the backup will fail and this might occur in the following conditions:

 - The replica virtual machine isn't healthy and is in a critical state.